pwall567/kjson/README.md

 JSON libraries it does not use the `sun.misc.Unsafe` class to force instantiation (which bypasses constructor validity and consistency checks).

+**New in Version 3.0** &ndash; the library now supports non-blocking output.
+The `JSONCoStringify` object and the `coStringifyJSON` function allow the full functionality of the library to be used in a coroutine setting.

 ## Supported Classes

 Support is included for the following standard Kotlin classes: